jruels/microservices-k8s/labs/LAB08-Tilt.md

 ## Create Multi-Service Application

-Create a multi-service application structure:
+Create a multi-service application structure using VS Code file explorer or terminal:

+**Option 1: Using VS Code File Explorer**
+- In your current `tilt` directory, right-click and create folders named `frontend` and `backend`

+**Option 2: Using Terminal**
 ```bash
 mkdir -p frontend backend
 ```